gabe00122/personal-site/src/posts/basic-actor-critic.md

 - Variables
   - $S$ is the observation from the environment or "state" this is the input both the actor and critic get about the environment during the current time step
-  - $\gamma$ is the discount, this is used to value rewards more farther in the future less the sooner rewards
+  - $\gamma$ is the discount, this is used to value rewards long term rewards less than immediate rewards.
   - $I$ stands for the importance, it starts about at 1.0 but diminish's with the discount over the course of the episode.
 We use it to scale the actor learning rate down the more the episode has progressed.
 - Functions
   - $\pi (\sdot|S,\boldsymbol{\theta})$ this is a function that samples a random action out of the action distribution